mage-os/devdocs/cli-commands.md

 ### `deploy:mode:show`

-The `deploy:mode:show` command is a CLI tool that swiftly reveals the operational mode (default, developer, or production) your store is currently operating in.
-It aids in ensuring the correct mode is active for optimal caching, error reporting, and settings alignment during development and production phases.
+The `deploy:mode:show` quickly displays the current operational mode (default, developer, or production) of your store, assisting in ensuring the optimal mode is active during development and production.

 Example usage: